Task-Specific Data Selection for Instruction Tuning via Monosemantic Neuronal Activations: Methods

-We now introduce the distance metric designed for data selection in the NAS embedding space.
-The computation of this distance metric involves two steps.
-First, we aggregate the NAS embeddings of all target examples in $\mathcal{D}^\text{tgt}$ to form a comprehensive representation of the target task.
-Second, we compute generalized Jaccard distance~\cite{huang2008similarity} between each sample in $\mathcal{D}^\text{src}$ and the target task representation.
+This section describes how we define the similarity metric within the monosemantic neuronal activation embedding space for use in the distribution alignment pipeline.
+The procedure consists of two steps: (i) aggregating the embeddings of the target examples to form a task prototype, and (ii) computing the generalized Jaccard similarity~\cite{huang2008similarity} between each source sample and the task prototype.

-\paragraph{Target task representation} Since computing the distance between each representative sample in $\mathcal{D}^\text{tgt}$ and all samples in $\mathcal{D}^\text{src}$ requires $\mathcal{O}(MN)$ computations, we compress the representative samples into a single target task representation.
-This reduces the computation to $\mathcal{O}(N)$, improving efficiency.
-Formally, the target task representation is obtained via

-\paragraph{Generalized Jaccard distance} In high-dimensional spaces, sparse feature representations can cause the "curse of dimensionality" with classic Euclidean distance, where the abundance of zero-valued features makes samples appear more similar than they actually are~\cite{aggarwal2015data}.
-Empirical results also indicate that cosine distance is not well-suited for NAS embeddings.
-As a result, we ultimately adopt the generalized Jaccard distance.
-Mathematically, for any sample $\mathbf{s}_i\in\mathcal{D}^\text{src}$ with NAS embedding $\mathbf{z}_i$ and the target task representation $\mathbf{z}^\text{tgt}$, we can measure their generalized Jaccard similarity~(inverse of distance)~(See the lower left corner of the right side in Figure \ref{fig:model})